Singaporean actor Aloysius Pang dies from military injuries

-WELLINGTON, New Zealand (AP) — Singaporean actor Aloysius Pang has died from injuries he sustained to his chest and abdomen during a military training exercise in New Zealand.
+WELLINGTON, New Zealand (AP) — Singaporean actor Aloysius Pang died Thursday from injuries he sustained during a military training exercise in New Zealand.
+He was 28.

+Pang was injured in his chest and abdomen when the gun barrel was lowered on a large artillery device he was helping repair Saturday.
+Singapore’s defense ministry said in a statement that Pang had been put on life support following surgeries to repair his damaged organs but died at Waikato Hospital.

 Most Read Entertainment Stories